 On This Page

-If you are entering Cayman to take up employment or residency for a period in excess of 12 months, your personal and household effects are admitted duty-free, although they must be imported within six months of arrival.
+If you are entering Cayman to take up employment or residency for a period in excess of 12 months, your personal and household effects are admitted duty-free as long as they are not new (you have already owned them for at least six months prior to entry), although they must be imported within six months of arrival.
+The importation of new items (purchased within the last six months of entry) is never duty-free in the Cayman Islands and these items must be properly separated and identified on your packing list*.
 The six-month period starts the moment you arrive in the Cayman Islands, rather than the date your work permit is approved.
 For the import of used personal effects, you must complete two forms; the ‘Declaration For Unaccompanied Baggage’ form and the Customs Import Entry form and produce proof of residency by way of a work permit or other means.

 If you cannot import your household items within the six month window, it is possible to ask the Collector of Customs for an extension.
 You will need to write a letter to PO Box 898, Grand Cayman KY1-1103 or try calling: Tel: (345) 949 4579.

 Most mail-order items will be charged 22% duty and any gifts sent by family and friends are also subject to duty.
 Common duty charges can range from 7% to 27%.
 Below is a list of common items and their duty rate.
 A full list can be found on https://online.gov.ky/cols/faces/colshtc.

 When items are sent to you in the Cayman Islands via an overseas mail carrier like British Royal Mail you will be notified of its arrival via a Customs note in your mailbox.
 You will then be expected to go down to the Airport Post Office and clear the item.
 You will be charged 22% duty on the shipping costs as well as the value of the item.

 Common Import Duty Rates

 |Antiques (over 100 years)||Free|